Jean-François Millet

 Original Prints: Etchings

-Joining his friend Theodore Rousseau in 1849, Jean-François Millet (1814 - 1875) took up residence at Barbizon, a village in the Fontainebleau forest to the south of Paris, and never left.
+Joining his good friend Theodore Rousseau in 1849, Jean-François Millet (1814 - 1875) took up residence at Barbizon, a village in the Fontainebleau forest to the south of Paris, and never left.

 Living there in near poverty, he developed the simple everyday scenes of the countryside in forceful compositions.
 His graphic work, while not extensive, is one of the most evocative of the 19th century.

-Jean-François Millet, The Porridge, etching
+Jean-François Millet, Les Bêcheurs, 1855, etching

 La Bouillie